X901/Schedule-Background-Task-New/README.md

 and delete it from Realm and also delete the image from Document folder

-You can check if it finishes uploaded by watching the counter on the main screen, it will become 0 if it uploaded every image also you can check the firebase storage to see if there is any image did uploaded
+You can check if it finishes uploaded by watching the counter on the main screen, it will become 0 if it uploaded every image also you can check the firebase storage to see if there is any image did upload

 ### Prepare to use the Demo :